statsig-io/docs/docs/mex/retention.md

 - **Long-Term User Engagement Tracking**: Monitor user retention over various periods like days, weeks, or months.
 This helps in understanding the duration for which users stay engaged with your product after their initial interaction or a specific trigger event.
 This helps provide insights into the long-term appeal of your product or specific features.
 - **Stickiness of Specific Features:** Understand which of your product features users derive value from and correlate with them coming back to use your service.
-- **Sub-popluation Analysis:** Uncover the engagement of different sub-populations of your users by filtering your retention analysis to groups of interest.
+- **Sub-population Analysis:** Uncover the engagement of different sub-populations of your users by filtering your retention analysis to groups of interest.

 # Creating a Retention Chart